Exabyte-io/documentation/docs/materials-designer/header-menu/input-output.md

 # Input/Output Menu

 The left-most `Input/Output` menu on the top menu bar of the Materials Designer interface offers general import, export and save functionality with regards to the various crystal structures to be manipulated inside the designer.
-The location and appearance of this menu within the overall interface is highlighted in red in the figure below.
+The location and appearance of this menu within the overall interface is highlighted in red in the figure below:

 <img src="/images/input-output-menu.png"/>